Sioux: Republic of Lakotah

 After the Wounded Knee Incident in 1973, the International Indian Treaty Council was formed to support grassroots Indigenous struggles for human rights, self-determination and environmental justice through information dissemination, networking, coalition building, advocacy and technical assistance.
-This would influence the creation of the Republic of Lakotah in 2007.
+This influenced activists who declared that they had founded the Republic of Lakotah in 2007.
 The Lakota Freedom Delegation, a group of controversial Native American activists, declared on December 19, 2007, the Lakota were withdrawing from all treaties signed with the United States to regain sovereignty over their nation.
-One of the activists, Russell Means, claimed that the action is legal and cites natural, international and US law.
+One of the activists, Russell Means, claimed that the action was legal and cites natural, international and US law.
 The group considers Lakota to be a sovereign nation, although as yet the state is generally unrecognized.
 The proposed borders reclaim thousands of square kilometres of North and South Dakota, Wyoming, Nebraska and Montana.
 Not all leaders of the Lakota Tribal Governments support or recognize the declaration.